Eschatologue/CM_wiki/docs/class/ranger/index.md

 ### Level 13: Relentless Hunter

-The damage die of your ***Hunter’s Mark*** improves to d8 when it is cast using Favored Enemy feature.
+The damage die of your ***Hunter’s Mark*** improves to d8 when it is cast using Favoured Enemy feature.

 !!! homebrew "Improved Scaling"